 Who says that delicious and healthy oats have to be purely for the first meal of the day?
 We’ve found some seriously delicious and savoury recipes to allow you to eat porridge for dinner as well as in the A.M.

 Oats are one of the healthiest grains on the earth and are packed with powerful antioxidants.
-They’re not only great for your heart but they also help lower cholesterol and can aid weight loss too.
+They’re not only great for maintaining a healthy heart but they have also been linked to lowering cholesterol and aiding weight loss too.
 What more could you ask for from your dinner?